Maddog241/rua/doc.md

 end
 ```

 may print `2 3 1` or something else.
+This is due to the rust implementation uses a `HashMap` to store the (key, value) pairs, in which the order of keys are not guaranteed.

 ### function calls as statements